evamn97/natinsky_me397m_final/README.md

     pip install --user pipenv

-Navigate to your project directory
+Navigate to your project directory and run:

+    pipenv install

+This will create a pipenv virtual environment in the project directory and install dependencies listed in ```requirements.txt```.
+Note that this installs the ```PyPI``` version of ```pathos```, but on TACC this is much easier than installing the Github version, and it still works.